utessel/mycloud/README.md

 Trigger TFTP
 ------------

-Obviously you need to know how to setup this. "dnsmasq" is your friend for this.
+Obviously you need to know how to setup this. "dnsmasq" is your friend!

 You also need to send a "Magic Packet" to trigger the TFTP load.